Storidge/cio-user-guide/cio_vs_others/cloud_native_storage.md

 # Cloud Native Storage

 Stateful cloud native apps present new challenges for storage and data management.
 These containerized apps run in orchestrated environments, are highly scalable, short lived and mobile.
 Given these unique challenges, a number of startups concluded that a purpose built storage solution is the right approach for cloud native apps.
-Cloud native storage generally demonstates deeper integration, with some solutions interacting at the container runtime level, and some adding capabilities through custom API extensions.
+Cloud native storage generally demonstates deeper integration with orchestration systems, with some solutions interacting at the container runtime level, and some adding capabilities through custom API extensions.

 While the goals are similar, cloud native storage implementations differ greatly in terms of operational impact and benefits.